 Our job is not to succeed, but to be faithful and obedient.

-Don't try to bring God's kingdom in your way.
+Don't try to bring God's kingdom on our way.
 Wait on God.

 God gives David a great kingdom, although:

-D. David falters
+D. David falters.

-1 Sam 27:1-2: After being saved time and time again from Saul (most recently in chapter 26), he nevertheless believes that Saul will one day succeed in killing him.
-Therefore he goes over to the Philistines, the main enemy that it was the king's task to fight (9:16).
-David is saved by God's grace and does not have to fight against his people.
+1 Sam 27:1-2: After being saved time and time again from Saul (most recently in chapter 26), he nevertheless believed Saul would one day succeed in killing him.
+Therefore, he went over to the Philistines, the main enemy whom was the king's task to fight (9:16).
+David was saved by God's grace and did not have to fight against his people.
 (29:6-10)

 Timeless truth (even if you're not David):